Harshit-TheCoder/DSA_Doubt_Codes_Concepts/README.md

     int ans = 0;
     for(int i=31;i>=0;i--) ans = Math.max(ans, ans^basis[i]);

-### If there are two arrays and an inuequality given or some relation to relate two arrays, always combine the two arrays
+### If there are two arrays and an inuequality given or some relation to relate two arrays
-     together using the inequality
+     always combine the two arrays together using the inequality

 ### Difference Array Concept
     For range updates, we can use difference arrays to precalculate the range in O(n) time.